 Magic Fountain — Mattituck

 Snowflake is a Riverhead institution.
-Try the Peconic Swamp Thing if you dare.
+Try the Peconic Swamp Thing, if you dare.
 Photo courtesy of Snowflake

 Snowflake Ice Cream Shoppe — Riverhead

 Snowflake's hard ice creams are prepared in-house by master makers.
-Flavors include Black Magic Woman, Peconic Swamp Thing, and a no-sugar-added Pistachio.
+Flavors include Black Magic Woman, Peconic Swamp Thing, and a no-sugar-added pistachio.

-This article was originally published in 2015 and was updated in July 2017.
+This post was originally published in 2015.